 - All eligible investigators must have faculty appointments (at the commencement of the award) and be independent investigators.

-- As the definition of faculty appointment varies, one is eligible for a P&F grant if they are eligible to submit an R01 as a PI at the start of the grant period.
+- The definition of faculty status may vary across institutions.
+Therefore, eligibility to apply for this P&F grant is defined as being eligible to submit an R01 as a PI at the start of the grant period.

 - Applications are welcomed from basic, clinical and translational investigators.

 - A second year of funding is possible with demonstrated productivity.
-Such continuation requests need to be carefully justified, however, and will be considered as a competing renewal application.
-Support for a second year is not allowed if the applicant received external funding for the same project.
+Such continuation requests need to be carefully justified, however, and will be considered as a competing renewal application (see below).
+Support for a second year is not allowed if the applicant has received external funding for the same project.